MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

    {{< /tab >}}
    {{< tab "Other Clients" >}}

-   If running Materialize in a Docker container, run the following command in your preferred SQL client.
+   If running against the Materialize Emulator, run the following command in your preferred SQL client:

    ```mzsql
      COPY (SUBSCRIBE TO (